sodicastech/polytasks/README.md

 ## Configuring Polybar (single monitor)

-* Open terminal and type `xprop -spy' and press enter, it will ask you to target any open window, once a window is target it will display information on your terminal. look for _NET_WM_DESKTOP(CARDINAL), this will be your $Desktop_ID
+* Open terminal and type `xprop -spy' and press enter, it will ask you to target any open window, once a window is targeted it will display information on your terminal. look for _NET_WM_DESKTOP(CARDINAL), this will be your $Desktop_ID
+* Press Ctrl + C on terminal to terminate xprop.
 * Add the following module to your polybar config replacing the $Desktop_ID with your own:

 ```ini